munafmd9849/skillport/client/README.md

 - **Gradient Backgrounds** - Beautiful color gradients
 - **Custom Scrollbar** - Styled scrollbar
 - **Loading Animations** - Spinner for loading states

+## 🔐 Authentication and Routing

+### Overview
+The authentication and routing system directs users to their respective dashboards based on their roles (student, mentor, or admin) after successful login.

+### Key Files
+- **auth.js**: Central authentication and routing logic
+  - Functions for checking login status, getting current user, and logout
+  - Role-based route protection
+  - Login and signup form handling

+### Authentication Flow (Mock Implementation)
+1. User logs in through the login form on index.html
+2. The system uses a mock authentication system (no backend required):
+   - Pre-configured test accounts:
+     - Student: student@example.com (any password)
+     - Mentor: mentor@example.com (any password)
+     - Admin: admin@example.com (any password)
+   - Demo login buttons are provided for quick testing
+3. Upon successful login:
+   - Token and user data are stored in localStorage
+   - User is redirected to the appropriate dashboard based on their role:
+     - Students → student/student-dashboard.html
+     - Mentors → community/mentor/mentor-dashboard.html
+     - Admins → community/admin/admin-dashboard.html

+### Route Protection
+- Each dashboard page checks if the user is logged in
+- Each dashboard page verifies the user has the correct role
+- If authentication or authorization fails, user is redirected to the login page

+### Helper Functions
+- `isLoggedIn()`: Checks if user has a valid token
+- `getCurrentUser()`: Retrieves user data from localStorage
+- `logout()`: Removes user data and redirects to login page
+- `checkAuth()`: Verifies user is authorized for current page
+- `initAuth()`: Initializes authentication on page load

 ## 🎨 Color Scheme